Yuliia Paievska: Capture and release

 On March 16, 2022, Paievska and her ambulance driver, Serhiy, were captured and imprisoned by Russia.

 According to Paievska's daughter, Paievska and her driver were in an ambulance in a humanitarian corridor on their way to assist in rescue efforts following the Mariupol theatre airstrike.
 They stopped to treat a fleeing wounded civilian and were captured by Russian soldiers.

 She was 52 or 53 years old at the time.

 On March 21, a Russian news station broadcast announced Paievska's capture and broadcast a video showing Paievska, "groggy and haggard", reading a prepared statement calling for an end to the fighting.

-She has appeared on the Russian NTV network and on television networks in the separatist Donetsk region, handcuffed and with her face bruised.

-Russia has used Paievska in propaganda videos and falsely portrayed Paievska as committing crimes and being associated with "nazis" and the Azov Battalion, although the military hospital she led is not affiliated with the battalion.
+She appeared on the Russian NTV network and on television networks in the separatist Donetsk region, handcuffed and with her face bruised.
+Russia has used Paievska in propaganda videos and falsely accused her of committing crimes.
+She has also been portrayed by Russia as working for the Azov Battalion, but the Associated Press found no such evidence.

 Paievska is considered a "prize" by Russia because of her esteemed reputation in Ukraine as a star athlete who trained the country's volunteer medic force.

 Ukraine's government has attempted to obtain Paievska's release as part of a prisoner exchange, but Russia initially refused the requests and denied holding her.

 Supporters of Paievska advocating for her release started a hashtag campaign, "#SaveTaira".

 On June 17, 2022, Paievska's release by Russian forces was announced by Ukrainian president Volodymyr Zelenskyy in a national video address.

 In a video address the following day, Paievska thanked Zelenskyy for arranging her release.